jgrassler/talks/magnum-debugging-101/lightning/main.md

 ## Early `CREATE_FAILED` from Heat

-If cluster creation fails after 30 seconds to a few minutes we will see creation failures passed through from Heat.
-Again we check the cluster's `status` and `status_reason` which contains the passed through `stack_status_reason` from Heat.
-Failures at this point are usually either resource exhaustion problems such as the ever popular `No valid host was found` from Nova or the equally popular "our cloud admin forgot bumping the default quota of 10 volumes to something more sensible".
+...presuming it can.
+For it may encounter resource exhaustion problems such as the ever popular `No valid host was found` or the equally popular "Oops, our admin forgot increasing the default quota!".

 -->